Vinz2008/C./README.md

 ## Note about the name

 C. is pronounced like C point.
 It was named like it and not C dot or period but C point because I just named the executable cpoint without thinking about it and then remembered that it is not a transparent translation from french and that it should have been name ccomma, but hey I am too lazy to fix it  ¯\\_(ツ)_/¯

+## Locales

+The locales are not installed by default.
+If you want the locales file installed on your system, run make install in the "locales" directory